wojtekmach/keathley.github.io/_posts/2015-05-31-Building-a-Keyboard.md

 <a href='/assets/images/atreus/atreus-10.jpg'>
   <img src='/assets/images/atreus/atreus-10.jpg' alt='soldering wires in'/>
 </a>
-Once you're done stripping wire you can start to solder in the columns.
-Same rules apply.
-Make sure that you keep everything nice and clean or you'll have issues fitting everything in.
+After stripping all the wires I soldered in all of the columns.
+You'll also have to make sure that the wire's insulation covers any diode leads so you don't create a short.
+There's a good example of this in the switch on the top left switch.
+The wire insulation doesn't quite cover the lead.

 <a href='/assets/images/atreus/atreus-11.jpg'>
   <img src='/assets/images/atreus/atreus-11.jpg' alt='soldering atmel board in'/>
 </a>
-Once you have all of the columns done you can wire in the controller.
+Last step is to solder in the controller.
 The wires can come off of any row in the column so try to optimize your paths as best as you can to avoid excess.

 <a href='/assets/images/atreus/atreus-12.jpg'>
   <img src='/assets/images/atreus/atreus-12.jpg' alt='finished case before keycaps'/>
 </a>
-After all of the soldering is done you can close up the case and give it a try (although it would be best to check all your connections with a multimeter first assuming you have one).
+Once the soldering was done and I'd checked everything with a multimeter I closed up the case and gave it a try.

 <a href='/assets/images/atreus/atreus-13.jpg'>
   <img src='/assets/images/atreus/atreus-13.jpg' alt='finished with keycaps'/>